 How to View Old Instagram Stories

-The way that Instagram Stories are set up—they only last 24 hours—gives the impression that they are gone after that time period, but that’s not entirely true.
-The notion of expiring content was introduced by Snapchat and it proved to be very popular among social media users.
+The way that Instagram Stories are set up—they only last 24 hours—gives the impression that they disappear after that period, but that’s not entirely true.
+The notion of expiring content was introduced by Snapchat, and it proved to be very popular among social media users.

-Stories don’t actually go away, they’re just removed from your feed after 24 hours but they remain archived.
+Stories don’t actually go away, be they will remove from your feed after 24 hours, but they remain archived.
 Keep reading to learn how to view older Instagram Stories and some options for seeing other people’s expired Stories.

 Accessing Your Expired Instagram Stories

-Ever since the Stories feature was introduced, users have lamented the inability to keep their stories past the standard 24 hour period.
+Stories feature introduces users that have lamented the inability to keep their stories past the standard 24 hour period.
 In response to this, Instagram added the Highlights and Archive features back in 2017.
-Highlights allow you to group story elements and post them on your profile as a normal post.
-They’re labeled as Highlights but they behave the same as a regular Instagram post.
+Highlights allow you to group story elements and post them on your profile as a regular post.
+They’re labeled as Highlights, but they behave the same as a regular Instagram post.

-The other feature, Archive, saves your stories for future use.
+The other feature, Archive, save your stories for future use.
 It’s important to note that your stories get archived for your use only.
-For other people, they behave normally and will disappear after 24 hours.
-The archiving feature should be turned on by default, but if it isn’t you can turn it on in your Settings.
+For other people, they usually behave and will disappear after 24 hours.
+The archiving feature should be turned on by default, but if it isn’t, you can turn it on in your Settings.
 Find the “Stories” panel in your Privacy Settings and toggle on the option that says “Save to Archive.”

 Seeing Other People’s Expired Stories

-By design, Stories are only accessible for a 24-hour period.
-There’s really no way to bypass this, as it’s built into the app.
+By design, Stories are only accessible for 24 hours.
+There’s really no way to bypass this, as it builds into the app.
 However, if you’re acquainted with the person who created the Story, you could request that they share it with you by saving it from their Archive.

-If you’ don’t know the poster, or simply don’t have that kind of rapport, you could try a slightly underhanded way to go about it.
-Everyone loves a compliment and if you make note of how impactful their Story is maybe you can convince them to Highlight it.
+If you’ don’t know the poster or simply don’t have that kind of rapport, you could try a slightly underhanded way to go about it.
+Everyone loves a compliment, and if you make a note of how impactful their Story is, maybe you can convince them to Highlight it.
 Remember, Highlights can be interacted with and saved.

 In terms of seeing other users’ Stories that have already expired, that’s about as far as you can go.
-The feature was never intended to be used as a permanent record.
-However, if it’s a recurring issue for you there are some options you can use for future Stories.
+The feature was never intended as a permanent record.
+However, if it’s a recurring issue for you, there are some options you can use for future Stories.